mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     !!! warning "Customize your password"
         Be sure to change the password `1234` in the command above to something more secure and private.
 Record your custom password somewhere safe.
 You will need to reference it later.

 1. Next, we have to create a database for storing Mathesar metadata.
-You either need to be a `SUPERUSER` or `OWNER` of the database.
+Your PostgreSQL user will either need to be a `SUPERUSER` or `OWNER` of the database.
 In this guide, we will be setting the user to be `OWNER` of the database as it is slightly restrictive compared to a `SUPERUSER`.

     ```postgresql
     CREATE DATABASE mathesar_django OWNER mathesar;